wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/3-entity-forms.md

 Because forms can submit information back to the server for processing, there is much less control over the entity forms rendering as compared to the entity lists.

-In the following video, we show how to extend entity list functionality with entity forms and display a CDS record either in a popup window or on a separate web page.
+In the following video, we show how to extend entity list functionality with entity forms and display a Common Data Service record either in a popup window or on a separate web page.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/]